esamattis/node-clim/README.md

-# Console.log IMproved for Node.js
+# Console.log IMproved - cim

-This a small library which improves the behavior of the logging methods of the `console` object without changing its API.
+A little Node.js module which improves the behavior of the logging methods of the `console` object without changing its API.
 Just drop it in.